My Therapy Model

 Dialectic Behavioural Therapy:

 Dialectic Behavioural Therapy (DBT) was developed by the psychologist Marsha Linehan to help with treating people with Borderline Personality Disorder (BPD).
-Since its development, it has also been used for the treatment of other kinds of mental health disorders; the key skills of distress tolerance, emotion regulation, interpersonal effectiveness and mindfulness are ones that I use very often in quite a variety of contexts - it's an incredibly effective therapy.
+Since its development, it has also been used for the treatment of other kinds of mental health problems; the key skills of distress tolerance, emotion regulation, interpersonal effectiveness and mindfulness are ones that I use very often in quite a variety of contexts - it's an incredibly effective therapy.

 Neuro Linguistic Programming & the Rewind Technique: